Color Mixing#

 The laboratory YAML definition is shown below.

 We define the devices we discussed earlier.
-Note that we define three color mixers and three color analyzers so the laboratory can support up to three simultaneous color mixing experiments.
+Note that we define three color stations so the laboratory can support up to three simultaneous color mixing experiments.

 We also define the resource types and the actual resources (beakers) with their initial locations.